Regression Based Expected Shortfall Backtesting: Introduction

-In this paper, we propose a novel backtest for ES forecasts which is based on a regression framework which models the conditional ES as a linear function, where we use financial returns as the response variable and ES forecasts as the explanatory variable including an intercept term.
-For correct ES forecasts, the intercept and slope parameters should be equal to 0 and 1, respectively.
-We use a Wald statistic to test for these parameter values, where we apply both, an asymptotic test using the covariance estimator introduced in \citet{DimiBayer2017} and a bootstrap hypothesis test.
-We call this novel test the \textit{bivariate ESR backtest}.
-This procedure is the first that backtests the risk measure ES stand-alone, i.e. the first that only uses ES forecasts as input parameters.\footnote{The backtests which come closest to our procedure in this regard are the exceedance residual backtests of \cite{McNeil2000} and the conditional coverage backtests of \cite{Nolde2017} which are in fact joint backtests for the VaR and the ES.} Through this feature, our new test is the first backtest for the ES which is practicably applicable for the regulatory authorities who only have ES forecasts at hand.
+In this paper, we propose novel backtests for ES forecasts which are the first strict ES backtests in the literature in the sense that besides the realized returns, they only require ES forecasts as input parameters.
+Our tests follow the general regression based testing idea of \cite{MincerZarnowitz1969}.
+For this, we estimate a regression framework which models the conditional ES at level $\tau$ as a linear function $\ES_{\tau} \left( Y_t \mid \mathcal{F}_{t-1} \right) = \gamma_1 + \gamma_2 \hat e_{t}$, where we use financial returns $Y_t$ as the response variable and the given ES forecasts $\hat e_{t}$ as the explanatory variable including an intercept term.
+For correctly specified ES forecasts, the intercept and slope parameters equal zero and one, which we test for by using a Wald statistic.
+As the ES is not elicitable \citep{Gneiting2011}, we face the methodological difficulty that we cannot estimate such a regression framework for the ES stand-alone as neither loss nor identification functions are available for the ES which could be used as objective functions for M- or GMM-estimation \citep{DimiBayer2019}.
+Recently, \cite{Patton2019} and \cite{DimiBayer2019} propose a feasible alternative by specifying an auxiliary quantile regression equation $Q_{\tau} \left( Y_t \mid \mathcal{F}_{t-1} \right) = \beta_1 + \beta_2 \hat \rho_{t}$ (with explanatory variable $\hat \rho_t$) and by jointly estimating the regression parameters $(\beta, \gamma)$ by employing a joint loss function for the quantile and the ES from \cite{Fissler2016}.

-Such regression-based forecast evaluation approaches are already used for testing mean forecasts \citep{MincerZarnowitz1969}, quantile forecasts \citep{Gaglianone2011,Guler2017}, and expectile forecasts \citep{Guler2017}.
-In contrast to these functionals where regression techniques are easily available (see e.g. \citealp{Koenker1978}, \citealp{Efron1991}), estimating regression parameters for an ES specific regression equation is more difficult as the ES is not elicitable \citep{Gneiting2011b}.
-We overcome this difficulty by estimating the parameters of a joint regression procedure for the quantile and the ES, recently proposed by \cite{DimiBayer2017}, \cite{Patton2017} and \cite{Barendse2017}.